1992 Hooters 500: Legacy

 This was also the final race Dick Beaty served as the NASCAR director, as he retired after the 1992 season.
 It was also Eddie Bierschwale's final career start.

 The race broke the existing ESPN auto racing television audience record, registering a 4.1 rating and 2.5 million households.
 It fell just short of ESPN's all-time auto racing rating record (4.2 rating/1.8 million households for the 1987 Winston 500).

 Alan Kulwicki stood as the last owner-driver to win a series championship until Tony Stewart accomplished the feat in 2011.
 Like in 1992, the championship came down to the final race and was decided by a tiebreaker when Stewart won the race to tie Carl Edwards for the points lead and was awarded the title by virtue of his five victories versus Edwards' single victory.

+Although Kyle Petty would finish fifth in the final standings again in 1993, he would not get as close as he was in 1992 again.
+Beginning in 1994, his career results began declining and he never finished in the top ten in Cup Series points again.
+He would record two more victories driving the #42, then left the team in 1997 to drive for his family’s operation where he would remain until his 2008 retirement.

+Harry Gant never won another race after the 1992 season.
+He would drive the #33 Skoal Bandit for two more years, recording an 11th place finish in 1993 and a 25th place finish in 1994.
+After that, he retired from the Winston Cup, but would run several races in the Truck Series in 1998 with a best finish of eighth.

+Mark Martin, meanwhile, had several more chances to become a series champion.
+1993 was the first of seven consecutive seasons that he finished in the top five in the final points standings, with a pair of second place finishes.
+Martin would finish in second again in 1994, 1998, 2002, and 2009, but did not win the Cup before his retirement in 2013.

+It would take another seven years for another second-generation driver to win a Cup Series championship; Dale Jarrett, son of two-time NASCAR Cup winner Ned Jarrett, won the Cup in 1999.
+Incidentally, the elder Jarrett was one of the announcers at the 1992 Hooters 500, and the younger Jarrett won his championship as a driver for Robert Yates Racing; the younger Jarrett's championship was also the first championship won by a Ford driver since Kulwicki’s 1992 triumph.